 Now that your flows are created, it’s time to tinker with them a bit to match your workflow.
-Here’s how you’d do that for your Jira flow.
+Here’s how you’d do that for your Trello flow.

 For the most part, once you’ve added your blocks, you can let Unito’s default settings take care of your flow.
 However, you need to make sure you build the right rules to get the behavior you need.
-On the Jira side, you can use a rule to filter for tasks that are only assigned to you, tasks with a certain label, or anything else you need.
+From Trello to Asana, you can use a rule to filter for cards that are only assigned to you, cards with a certain label, or anything else you need.

 From there, you can rely on Unito’s default settings and you’re done!

-Replicate these steps on the Trello side, and you’ll have a workflow that takes every task you need to be aware of from multiple tools and keep them in a single Asana project.
+Replicate these steps for your flow connecting Jira and Asana, and you’ll have a workflow that takes every task you need to be aware of from multiple tools and keep them in a single Asana project.
 Setting this up is pretty simple, and you can add as many projects and boards as you need for your personal workflow.

 Get back to getting things done

 Having to hunt for the tasks you need to get done shouldn’t be the status quo.
 Whether you’re forced to use multiple tools — or just want to optimize a single one — you can use Unito to streamline your personal to-do list workflow.
 You’ll never miss a critical update, and you’ll never have to stay late because someone somewhere forgot to copy-paste something into your tool.